synertics logo synertics menu icon

 Insights

-The waterfall chart highlights the primary pillars that will impact the fair value of a PPA price.
+The waterfall chart in Figure 1 highlights the primary pillars that will impact the fair value of a PPA price.
 Please note that the values shown are only illustrative but exemplify the process.

 Capture rate discount

-Given each asset's specific production profile and the day-ahead prices, the capture rate will reflect how the average price earned by a power plant compares to the baseload price of electricity in the day-ahead market.
-Higher capture rates translate into higher PPA prices.
-In other words, the more a power plant can generate during hours of high electricity prices, the higher its market value.
+To tailor the PPA to each specific project, we use its specific production profile and the day-ahead prices to reflect how the average price earned by a power plant compares to the baseload price of electricity in the day-ahead market.

 Volume risk discount